RubenMateus/react-todo-typescript/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## WORK IN PROGRESS

-In the project directory, you can run:
+In the project directory, you can run

 ### `npm start`